 Alexander founds Alexandria

-The Macedonian king ‘liberated’ Egypt in 332 BC from its Persian rulers and became its pharaoh.
-The new pharaoh needed a port in the Mediterranean for his navy, so he founded a city, Alexandria, at a strategic place in the mouth of the Nile.
+The new pharaoh needed a port in the Mediterranean for his navy.
+So he founded a city, Alexandria, at a strategic place in the mouth of the Nile.

-In 331 BC the Macedonian king was on the spot were Alexandria would rise.
+In 331 BC, the Macedonian king was on the spot he had chosen for Alexandria.
 He drew the plan of the city on the ground with barley powder: a rational layout with parallel streets.
-To his dismay birds ate all the barley before he was finished.
+To his dismay, birds ate all the barley before he was finished.
 But the seers said it was a good sign, for it meant the city would feed people from all nations.

 Ptolemy establishes a dynasty

-After Alexander’s death one of his best friends and generals, the Macedonian Ptolemy Lagos, became the satrap of Egypt.
-And by 305 he had made himself king.
+After Alexander’s death, one of his best friends and generals, the Macedonian Ptolemy Lagos, became the head of Egypt.
+He first called himself a satrap, but by 305 BC, he had dropped all pretense and made himself king.

 Alexandria, a place for knowledge

-By 300 BC Alexandria had 300,000 inhabitants, for the Ptolemies actively promoted immigration from the Greek world.
+By 300 BC, Alexandria had 300,000 inhabitants, as the Ptolemy actively promoted immigration from the Greek world.
 They wanted colonists to keep a possible native insurrection at bay.
-And they specially invited scholars, philosophers, historians, artists, and geographers.
+And they especially invited scholars, philosophers, historians, artists, and geographers to come to their court.